ManeeshaAmpagouni/maneeshaampagouni.github.io/_teaching/TAship at UCSC.md

 ---

-I served as a graduate student instructor to the following course

-- <span style="color:blue">Math 2-01</span>: **College Algebra for Calculus** Summer 2024

----

 I served as a teaching assistant to the following courses

 - <span style="color:blue">Math 100</span>: **Introduction to Proof and Problem Solving** Winter 2025